 Signed into law by President George H.W.
 Bush in 1990, the Americans with Disabilities Act prohibits discrimination based on disabilities and guarantees equitable treatment in public accommodation, employment, transportation, and community living.

 The U.S. Department of Justice, federal and state court cases have expanded the meaning of public accommodation to include government and business websites.

 People with disabilities interact with websites through assistive technologies, such as screen readers, alternative keyboards or switches, braille and refreshable braille, screen magnifiers, sound notification, scanning software, voice recognition, and more.

-The Digital Marketing Team at Capitol Tech Solutions ensures the company’s web clients meet ADA website compliance standards.
+The User Experience Team at Capitol Tech Solutions ensures the company’s web clients meet ADA website compliance standards.

 Through the Section 508 Amendment to the Rehabilitation Act of 1973, the federal government requires all national electronic information to be accessible to people with disabilities.
 This mandate extends to existing or new government websites and uses WCAG as the standard.